From Endpoints to Cloud: AMD Enables the Full Spectrum

 Accelerating AI with AMD Instinct™ Accelerators

-Many AI workloads and use cases require more than what AMD EPYC CPUs can do alone.
-Large language models continue to grow into the hundreds of billions - even trillions - of parameters.
+Large AI workloads and use cases may require more than what AMD EPYC™ CPUs can do alone.
+Large language models continue to grow into the hundreds of billions—even trillions—of parameters.

-Fortunately, AMD offers a range of workload engines to handle even the most demanding AI tasks.
-Extending the set of AI workloads managed effectively by AMD EPYC processors, comes the power of GPU acceleration, thanks to AMD Instinct™ accelerators.
-Where AMD server CPUs manage small to medium models and mixed workload inference deployments, AMD accelerators facilitate high-volume, real-time AI training, dedicated AI deployments, medium to large models, and large-scale real-time inference, accelerating AI results for enterprises looking to make the most of new technologies.
+Fortunately, AMD offers a range of workload engines to handle the most demanding AI tasks.
+Extending how AI workloads are managed effectively by AMD EPYC processors, new levels of GPU acceleration are possible thanks to AMD Instinct™ accelerators.
+Where AMD server CPUs are highly efficient for small to medium models and mixed workload inference deployments, AMD accelerators are purpose-built for high-volume, real-time AI training, dedicated deployments, and large-scale real-time inference, accelerating AI results for enterprises.

-With enterprise-ready open-source software, AMD ROCm™ underpinning AMD acceleration, companies can quickly be up and running on AI workloads, with support for ~400,000 Hugging Face models and deep engagements with other AI leaders including PyTorch and OpenAI.
+With AMD ROCm™ enterprise-ready open-source software underpinning AMD acceleration, companies can quickly be up and running on AI workloads, with support for ~2 million Hugging Face models and deep engagements with other AI leaders including PyTorch and OpenAI.

 Learn more about AMD Instinct™ Accelerators.